zyrolasting/denxi/README.md

 ## Tradeoffs

 * Higher storage requirements
-* A different workflow
+* Different learning curve

 ## But we already have `raco pkg`

-Yes, and it's fine. `xiden` complements `raco pkg`, so it is not meant to be fully redundant.
-But both projects are package managers, so some functional overlap exists.

-So what's different?
-In brief: `raco pkg` has side-effects on the Racket installation that runs it. `xiden` does not.
+Yes, and it's fine.
+So what's different? `raco pkg` has side-effects on the Racket installation that runs it. `xiden` does not.
 This means `xiden` does not create collections in an existing Racket installation.
-You cannot directly target Racket modules in these _zero-collection packages_ using `raco setup` or collection paths.
-The benefit is that `xiden` behaves more like [Guix][], in that packages are built deterministically and in a fault-tolerant manner.
-When you want to use individual packages or the files within them, you can request links to those files.
+You cannot directly target Racket modules using `raco setup` or collection paths, but you can incorporate dependencies as if they were parts of your project that you simply did not check into source control.

+`xiden` behaves more like [Guix][], in that packages are built deterministically and atomically.
+When you want to use a dependency, you can request links to them.
+Delete the links to make the installed files eligible for garbage collection.

 [Guix]: https://guix.gnu.org/